rbaumgar/monitor-demo-app/application-monitoring.md

 *serierQuery* is the user metric we want to use expose in our example

-*my_http_requests* is the value of requests per second rated of 2 minutes.
+*my_http_requests* is the value of requests per second rated of two minutes.

 ## Create a Service and an APIService Prometheus Adapter

-Create a Service and an APIService for the user metrics for Prometheus Adapter
+Create a Service and an APIService for the user metrics for Prometheus Adapter:

 ```shell
 $ cat <<EOF | oc apply -f -